Observation of universal non-Gaussian statistics of the order parameter across a continuous phase transition: Methods

 Here we complement the analysis of the critical scaling of the order-parameter amplitude, shown in \figref{fig:fig3}d, by fitting the data over different ranges of $u$ values.
 In particular, we fit the data over windows $u_{\rm min} \leq u \leq 37$ with a varying minimum value $u_{\rm min}$.
 The results are illustrated in \figref{fig:figS7}.

 For $u_{\rm min} = 5$, corresponding to using all the available data with $u \leq 37$, we observe a small discrepancy between the experimental value of $\beta$ and the expected value in the 3D XY universality class.
 For $u_{\rm min} = 15, 20$ or $25$, the measured and 3D XY critical exponents are compatible, suggesting that the critical regime, described by scaling and universality, extends at least down to $u = 15$.
 For a larger value $u_{\rm min} = 30$, the measured exponent $\beta$ disagrees significantly with the 3D XY universality class, although with much larger errorbars.
-This discrepancy occurs in the range of $u$ where high-order cumulants become non-zero, signalling non-Gaussian statistics associated with finite-size effect ($\xi$ is of the order of $L$).
-It could therefore originate from finite-size effects that are known to affect critical scalings.
+This discrepancy occurs in the range of $u$ where high-order cumulants become non-zero, signalling non-Gaussian statistics associated with finite-size effects ($\xi$ is of the order of $L$).
+It could therefore originate from the range of $u$ values becoming too narrow around $u_c$ to observe the correct critical behaviour emerging in the thermodynamic limit.